 If there are co-occurring illnesses, such as the presence of a substance use disorder and a personality disorder, both disorders need to be addressed at the same time in a dual diagnosis treatment program.

-If a patient with a personality disorder receives only addiction treatment, they are unlikely to have a successful recovery for sustained periods of time because of the other untreated symptoms.
+If a patient with a personality disorder receives only mental health or addiction treatment, they are unlikely to have a successful recovery because of the other untreated symptoms.

-Looking at the 10 types of personality disorders, Borderline Personality Disorder and Antisocial Personality Disorder are thought to have the highest rates of substance use disorders.
+Considering the 10 personality disorder types, Borderline Personality Disorder and Antisocial Personality Disorder are thought to have the highest rates of substance use disorders.

 When using dual diagnosis treatment for personality disorders and addiction, Dialectical Behavioral Therapy has shown to be one of the most effective evidence-based treatment options, along with other forms of cognitive or talk therapy.